Direct Estimation of Appearance Models for Segmentation: Numerical Experiments

-The existing methods we compare to include Level Set segmentation using Wasserstein Distances (LSWD) \cite{ni2009local}, Factorization Based Segmentation (FBS) \cite{yuan2015factorization}, Projective Non-Negative Matrix Factorization on a Graph (PNMF) \cite{bampis2016projective}, and ORTSEG \cite{mccann2014images}.
-We also evaluate the results of ALT (described above).
+The methods we compare to include Level Set Segmentation using Wasserstein Distances (LSWD) \cite{ni2009local}, Images as Occlusions of Textures (ORTSEG) \cite{mccann2014images} and Factorization Based Segmentation (FBS) \cite{yuan2015factorization}.
+For each of these methods, we used the Matlab implementations provided by the authors.
+We tuned the parameters of each method to improve their performance in our dataset.
+We also evaluate the segmentation results obtained with the iterative scheme ALT described above.

-The methods we have used for comparison have several similarities to our proposed algorithms.
-LSWD explicitly assumes local homogeneity.
-FBS, PNMF and ORTSEG make use of matrix factorization techniques to estimate appearance models in the form of histograms and make an implicit assumption of homogeneity.
-ALT deals directly with Equation (\ref{eq:E_seg}).
-In addition to that, LSWD, FBS, PNMF and ORTSEG require the tuning of a window size parameter that has a function similar to $r$ in our methods.
-For each of these methods, we used the provided Matlab implementations and tuned their parameters to improve their performance in our datasets.
+All of the methods we have used for comparison assume either explicitly or implicitly that regions have homogeneous appearance.
+FBS uses a filter bank to define local features, while LSWD and ORTSEG work with raw pixel values.
+LSWD, ORTSEG and FBS require the selection of a window size parameter that has a function similar to $r$ in our methods.

+We used $\rho = 0.06$ to estimate appearance models with our methods.
+We set $w_0$, $w_1$ and $\epsilon$ by searching over the parameters explicitly (see Section~\ref{sec:w0w1e}).
+We compute segmentations using several choices for $\lambda$ in Equation (\ref{eq:E_seg}) and evaluate each choice separately.

-Figure \ref{fig:quantitative_results_visuals} illustrates some of the segmentations obtained using our approach and the above methods under both types of images used for evaluation, whereas Table \ref{tab:quantitative_results_segmentation} provides a quantitative evaluation on the full set of synthetic images generated using the procedure described in Section~\ref{sec:synt}.
-This is the same data used to generated the results in Table \ref{tab:quantitative_results_estimation}.
-Notice that the runtime of our methods is increased for the segmentation experiments (Table~\ref{tab:quantitative_results_segmentation}) when compared to the model estimation experiments (Table~\ref{tab:quantitative_results_estimation}) due to the addition of the graph cut computation on top of the appearance model estimation.
+Figure~\ref{fig:quantitative_results_visuals} illustrates some of the segmentations obtained using the different methods for both types of images (IID and Brodatz) used for evaluation.
+In these examples we used $\lambda=5$ to compute segmentations with our methods and in ALT.

+Table \ref{tab:quantitative_results_segmentation} provides a quantitative evaluation on the full set of synthetic images generated using the procedure described in Section~\ref{sec:synt}.
+This is the same data used to generate the results in Table \ref{tab:quantitative_results_estimation}.
+Notice that the runtime of our methods is increased for the segmentation experiments (Table~\ref{tab:quantitative_results_segmentation}) when compared to the model estimation experiments (Table~\ref{tab:quantitative_results_estimation}) due to the addition of the graph cut computation to obtain a segmentation after estimating appearance models.